 Dr. Merkhofer is an Associate Professor of Biology at Mount Saint Mary College where he teaches courses in Virology, Genetics, and Molecular Biology.
 Dr. Merkhofer’s research interests include studying the molecular mechanisms underlying pre-mRNA splicing using S. cerevisiae, as well as annotation and analysis of viral and eukaryotic genomes.
 As Vice Chair of the Professional Development and Mentoring Committee, Dr. Merkhofer is involved in coordinating GEP attendance at conferences and workshops, as well as facilitating professional development activities in the GEP.

 Dr. Sawa is an Associate Professor of Biology at College of the Desert in Southern California where she teaches Molecular and Cell Biology, Anatomy and Physiology, and General Biology.
 She has been using the GEP CURE in her Molecular and Cell Biology classes since 2016.
-Dr. Sawa is currently serving as the community college representative on the GEP’s Steering Committee and Co-Director of the Regional Nodes Committee, and she is involved in training and mentoring new members.
+Dr. Sawa is currently serving as the community college representative on the GEP’s Steering Committee and Director of Regional Nodes, and she is involved in training and mentoring new members.

 Science & IT